Share your insights

 • Cord prolapse is relatively rare, occurring in approximately 0.1% to 0.6% of all deliveries.

-• The risk is higher in pregnancies with abnormal fetal presentations (such as breech or transverse lies), multiple gestations, and those with excessive amniotic fluid (polyhydramnios).
+• The risk is higher in pregnancies with abnormal foetal presentations (such as breech or transverse lies), multiple gestations, and those with excessive amniotic fluid (polyhydramnios).

 Clinical Features

-• Sudden fetal bradycardia (slow heart rate) or variable decelerations observed on the fetal heart rate monitor following rupture of membranes
+• Sudden foetal bradycardia (slow heart rate) or variable decelerations observed on the foetal heart rate monitor following rupture of membranes.

-Diagnosis is primarily clinical, based on the observation of the cord in the vagina or felt on digital examination following the rupture of membranes, especially if associated with abnormal fetal heart rate patterns.
+Diagnosis is primarily clinical, based on the observation of the cord in the vagina or felt on digital examination following the rupture of membranes, especially if associated with abnormal foetal heart rate patterns.

 Management